The best solution for problem-solving is to avoid creating the problem in the first place. It seems so simple, but it works.

-- Helmets shoulds be properly sized and fitted.
+- Helmets should be properly sized and fitted.
 If a climber does bang their head, you want the correct parts to be protected.

 But sometimes problems occur and to fix them, we should know what to do.
 To learn more, read this blog on solving common problems.

-Remember to always dress and stress your knots, put a knot in the end of your abseil rope and tie a good stopper knot.
+Remember to always dress and stress your knots, put a knot at the end of your abseil rope and tie a good stopper knot.

 Please feel free to contact me if you would like to discuss any aspect of this video or other skills.